flutter/website/flutter-for-react-native/index.md

 |:---:|:--:|
 |<img src="/flutter-for-react-native/images/api_calls_android.gif?raw=true" style="width:300px;" alt="Loading">|<img src="/flutter-for-react-native/images/api_calls_iOS.gif?raw=true" style="width:300px;" alt="Loading">|

-## Form Input
+## Form input

+Text fields allow users to type text into your app so they can be used to build forms, messaging apps, search experiences, and more.
+Flutter provides two pre-defined text field widgets: [TextField](https://docs.flutter.io/flutter/material/TextField-class.html) and [TextFormField](https://docs.flutter.io/flutter/material/TextFormField-class.html).

-### How do I use the `TextField` widget?
+### How do I use text field widgets?

 In React Native, to enter text you use a `TextInput` component to show a text input box and then use the callback to store the value in a variable.

 <!-- skip -->
 ```JavaScript